tnnamdi/cloud-iam-siem-project/detections/suspicious-login.md

 Multiple failed login attempts followed by a successful login.

 ## Why this is suspicious
-- Indicates possible brute-force or credential stuffing attack
+- Multiple failed login attempts indicate possible brute-force or credential guessing
-- Suggests attacker may have guessed or obtained valid credentials
+- A successful login immediately after suggests the attacker may have obtained valid credentials
+- The transition from repeated failures to success within a short time window is a strong indicator of compromise

 ## Detection Logic (SIEM-style)
 - Identify multiple failed login attempts for a user within a short time window